On this page you will find short course listing and fees, plus a descriptions of each course.

 How to Sign-up for a Short Course

-To sign-up for a short course, please use online conference registration.
+To sign-up for a short course, please use online registration or printable form (posted on the Registration page).

 Short Course Descriptions